 Find your own Florida Gulf Coast secret spots by taking to the water.
 Boca Ciega, The Great Calusa Blueway, and Gasparilla Sound are some favourite kayaking areas.
 Countless fun organized boat excursions are available, including dolphin tours, sunset sailings, airboat rides and fishing charters.
 You can also rent your kayak, canoe, SUP, or boat to explore the Gulf barrier islands.

+If you’re looking for East Coast vacation ideas, Florida Gulf Coast is a solid choice.
 Recommended places to stay along the Florida Gulf Coast include Lemon Tree Inn in Naples, The Fenway in Dunedin, and dozens of mid-range hotel chain properties—like Four Points in Punta Gorda, Bentley’s Boutique Hotel (Best Western Premier) in Osprey/Sarasota, and Lighthouse Resort in Fort Myers Beach.
 Also, consider vacation rentals (like Airbnb properties).

 By Charles McCool from McCool Travel